XCMer/larry-laravel-generator/README.markdown

+### Larry Four Released

+Please see <a href="https://github.com/XCMer/larry-four-generator">Larry Four</a> for the newer version of Larry, re-written from scratch for Laravel 4.

 # Larry, The Laravel Model Generator

 Once you design a database, it takes a while to write the schema down, set up the relations, and stuffs like that.
 Laravel does have Eloquent, a powerful ORM, but the boilterplate code can still get boring.